 Solution 7: Update the software

-Your Android device may be due an update which can include updates for certain applications that may be causing a problem for the Bluetooth.
+Your Android device may be due to an update which can include updates for specific applications that may be causing a problem for the Bluetooth.
 There are a lot of things that can be fixed with the help of an update.
 Update your phone’s software to ensure that your Bluetooth works as expected.
-To manually check for updates follow these steps:
+To manually check for updates, follow these steps:

 - Head to the Settings menu of your phone